zdun1o/fluid_simulation/README.md

 ## About

-Welcome to the 2D Fluid Simulation repository!
-This project implements a real-time 2D fluid simulation using computational fluid dynamics (CFD) principles.
+This project implements a real-time 2D fluid simulation using OpenGL and shaders.
 It provides a visual representation of fluid behavior, allowing users to interact with and observe fluid dynamics in a 2D environment.

 ## Features